ginuerzh/learnopengl/README.md

 * I use Go every day.
 * Simple.
 No Makefile, no link libraries, only the `go build` is needed.
-* It is indeed feasible, the triangle is what you exptected.
+* It is indeed feasible, the triangle is what you expected.

+## Work in progress...